...I wouldn’t think that finding him (and keeping him) was about using some magic formula, or playing games or uncovering some secret.

-Because as much as we read about the formulas, the secrets, the rules, the magical steps - whatever we want to call them - the reality is that if we’re not following our own hearts and being honest and real and authentic, we’re not going to find what we’re looking for.
+Because as much as we read about the formulas, the secrets, the rules - whatever we want to call them - the reality is that if we’re not following our own hearts and being honest and real and authentic, we’re not going to find what we’re looking for.

-Do you get that?
-It’s not about any of that stuff, it’s about you and him and who you are and who he is, without any pretending, without any acting, without any trying to please and be everything that he might want us to be even if he doesn’t want us to be anything than what we are.
+It’s not about any of that stuff; it’s about you and him and who you are and who he is, without any pretending, without any acting, without any trying to please and be everything that he might want us to be even if he doesn’t want us to be anything than what we are.

 They believe the other person when they say they’re not interested in a committed relationship right now.
-And if that’s not what the other person is looking for – a committed relationship right now - then they move on, knowing that they’re mission here is not about changing another person but about finding out if this person is compatible with them.
+And if that’s not what the other person is looking for – a committed relationship right now - then they move on, knowing that their mission here is not about changing another person but about finding out if this person is compatible with them.

 And that’s the point.
 That’s what being in a real relationship is all about.